viromedia/virocore/ARRetail/README.md

 ARRetail
 =====================
-With the ARRetail ViroCore demo, users will be able to choose furnitures from an android listview, to be then placed and dragged around in an AR environment.
-You can effectively build an experience that will be very similiar to the [Amazon AR Application](https://www.youtube.com/watch?v=uhdOzpblrm0)!
+With the ARRetail ViroCore demo, users are able to choose furniture from an Android ListView, and then place and drag the objects around an AR environment.
+This shows the ease with which Viro allows you build experiences similar to the [Amazon AR Application](https://www.youtube.com/watch?v=uhdOzpblrm0).

-Feel free to follow our tutorial [here](https://blog.viromedia.com/tutorial-how-to-build-amazons-ar-view-for-arcore-android-using-virocore-and-java-ba1cc3ff2d87).
+This example is meant to be used with our tutorial [here](https://blog.viromedia.com/tutorial-how-to-build-amazons-ar-view-for-arcore-android-using-virocore-and-java-ba1cc3ff2d87).

 Or refer to the instructions for setting up the sample code [here](https://github.com/viromedia/virocore/blob/master/README.md).